A Deep RL Approach on Task Placement and Scaling of Edge Resources for Cellular Vehicle-to-Network Service Provisioning: Performance evaluation

+In summary, the computational complexity of the \gls{dhpg} is determined by the number and size of hidden layers, as well as training hyper-parameters, including episodes, batch size, and training dataset size.
+Increasing the number of \glspl{pop} will linearly increase the runtime of the forward pass for the last layer of the actor and the first layer of the critic, respectively.

-Overall, the \gls{ddpg} solutions have higher run-time complexity, as shown in Fig.~\ref{fig:run-time}, which illustrates the average run-time of each algorithm for the experiments conducted in Sub-sections~\ref{subsec:training}-\ref{subsec:ddpg-behaviour}.
-Nevertheless, they still achieve run-times in the sub-msec range.
-Thus, the proposed \gls{ddpg} solutions are suitable for \gls{cv2n} services with strict latency requirements.
-Note that taking $\leq300\mu$s to perform the placement and scaling is fast enough for \gls{cv2n} services with down to $d_{tgt}=10$ms latency requirements -- not to mention the considered service in Section~\ref{sec:evaluation}, with $d_{tgt}=50$ms.
+Overall, the \gls{ddpg} and \gls{dhpg} solutions have higher computational complexity, as shown in Fig.~\ref{fig:run-time}, which illustrates the average runtime of each algorithm for the experiments conducted in Sub-sections~\ref{subsec:training}-\ref{subsec:ddpg-behaviour}.
+Nevertheless, they still achieve runtimes in the sub-msec range.
+Thus, the proposed \gls{dhpg} solution is suitable for \gls{cv2n} services with strict latency requirements.
+Note that taking $\leq500\ \mu$s to perform the placement and scaling is fast enough for \gls{cv2n} services with down to $d_{tgt}=10$ ms latency requirements -- not to mention the considered service in Section~\ref{sec:evaluation}, with $d_{tgt}=100$ ms.